WoltLab/docs.woltlab.com/docs/javascript/components_dialog.md

 The most common type of dialogs are prompts that are similar to confirmation dialogs, but without the restrictions and with a regular title.
 These dialogs can be used universally and provide a submit and cancel button by default.

 In addition they offer an “extra” button that is placed to the left of the default buttons are can be used to offer a single additional action.
+A possible use case for an “extra” button would be a dialog that includes an instance of the WYSIWYG editor, the extra button could be used to trigger a message preview.

 ### Code Example